 Cloakroom space is limited.
 No large bags please.
-We sell durable book bags and drawstring PE bags.
+School Shop sell durable book bags and drawstring PE bags from the school office at £4 each.
 With the exception of games kit for the older children, other school bags should not be needed.